CK-ghub/AWS-Object-Text-Recognition-Pipeline/README.md

     -> 'sudo yum install java-1.8.0-openjdk'<br>
     -> 'sudo yum install python-pip'<br>
     -> 'pip install awscli'<br>
-    -> 'aws configure' to configure the AWS credentials and access the resources.
+    -> 'aws configure' to configure the AWS credentials and access the resources.<br>

 ## Running the Applications on Instances
 1) Finally, once you have everything setup and installed on both instances, you can find your JAR file in your root directory of your instances.